ahmedamein100/MAMYPROJECT/MAMY/README.md

 ## The Edit Funcionality:
     The Edit function needs to enter all the new data in the form given to be updated.

+# As a User u can either login as an existing user or as a Geust user or sign up
+    The login homepage contains the above three options

+## User Searching Available Flights
+    The user can search for a flight using the given input form and then choose the departure flight and then choose the return flight

+## Choosing Seats
+    After choosing the flights a user can choose the seats wanted

+## Editing user Info
+    A user can edit his information

+## Reservations List
+    A user can view all flights reserved and can also choose to cancel a specific flight

 # Note
   We have started so late as we thought that the deadline was on 24/11/2021 so every one did his part and